Tour date: February 22 to March 9, 2019

 Today we travel to Tayrona National Park which is one of the many hidden jewels of Colombia.
 The park is famous for its biodiversity, remarkable wildlife and beautiful beaches.
 At its heart, the Pueblito ruins are an archaeological site accessed via forest trails, with terraces and structures built by the Tayrona civilization.

 We set out a relaxed hike to experience nature and learn a little more about the rich, natural diversity of northern Colombia.

-There's plenty to see and do in Cartagena, and we wanted to make sure that you had some time to take it all in.
-Feel free to relax or try optional activities like taking a day trip to Rosario National Park, perhaps visit San Felipe de Barajas Castle, the largest of the fortresses, or head out of town for a mud bath at Volcan de Lodo El Totumo.
+There’s plenty to see and do in Cartagena, and we wanted to make sure that you had some time to take it all in.
+Feel free to relax or try optional activities like taking a day trip to Rosario National Park, visiting Castillo de San Felipe, and exploring the Gold Museum.

 This evening we have our farewell dinner to reminisce our favorite memories from the trip.

 Day 16 – Breakfast Included

 Adios!
 Today we transfer to the airport for our flights home.